Martinique

 Conservation And Sustainability

 Key conservation challenges include controlling invasive species that threaten endemic wildlife, particularly the introduced mongoose and non-native plants colonizing disturbed forests.
-Volcanic hazard from Mont Pelée requires ongoing monitoring and evacuation planning for surrounding communities.
+Volcanic hazard from Montagne Pelée requires ongoing monitoring and evacuation planning for surrounding communities.
 Climate change intensifies hurricane strength and threatens coral reefs in coastal waters.
 Urban expansion from Fort-de-France creates pressure on the park boundaries.
-Water resource protection is critical as the park forests capture rainfall that supplies much of the island drinking water.
+Water resource protection is critical as the park forests capture rainfall that supplies much of the island's drinking water.
+The 2023 UNESCO World Heritage inscription of the Volcanoes and Forests of Montagne Pelée and the Pitons of Northern Martinique reinforces the international significance of the park's conservation mission.
+[1]

 Visitor Ratings